-There are several signs that a leaded or stained glass window needs care, a simple repair or complete restoration.
-The job could be as simple as replacing a broken or missing piece of glass in place.
+There are several signs that indicate when a leaded or stained glass window requires care, repair, or complete restoration.
+In some cases, the job could be as simple as replacing a broken or missing piece of glass in place.
 However, in other cases, it may be necessary to remove the entire window and restore it to ensure its integrity and beauty for many years to come.
-After a complete restoration the glass window will be like the day it was first installed, allowing it to shine in all its glory once again.
+A complete restoration will make the glass window look like the day it was first installed, allowing it to shine in all its glory once again.

 Stained Glass Window Repair & Restoration